 How to Visit Versailles by Bike

-Join a Guided Versailles Bike Tour
+1. Join a Guided Versailles Bike Tour

-After arriving at Versailles train station, the group usually heads to the market to buy the food for the picnic later on the grass.
-The tour finishes at Versailles Palace, where you will get an audio guide and you can tour the Palace at your own pace as much as you want.
-Train tickets Paris – Versailles are also included in the price of the tour.
+After arriving at Versailles train station, the group usually goes to the market to buy some food for a picnic later by the canal.
+The tour finishes at the palace, where you will get an audio guide for a visit inside.
+You can tour the Palace at your own pace, as long as you wish, before heading back to Paris.

-Versailles guided tours are a good idea.
-The guides know a lot of stories and anecdotes about the Palace and its guests and you can ask them as many questions as you want so the visit is more interactive.
+A Versailles by bike day tour is a good idea.
+The guides know many stories about Versailles and its guests, and you can ask them as many questions as you want so the visit is more interactive.
 Also, they know when is the best time to visit each building to avoid crowds for a more pleasant visit.

-Independent Versailles Bicycle Tour
+2. Self-Guided Versailles Bicycle Tour

-Versailles Bike Rental
+2. Versailles Bike Rental